 While litigation is routinely utilized to resolve legal disputes, mediation offers numerous advantages to court room litigation and is often a better choice.

 Mediation is generally more efficient than litigation and less time consuming.
-Waiting for trial dates often takes several years, whereas mediation usually can be scheduled as soon as all parties have agreed on a mediator and an acceptable date can be set.
+Waiting for trial dates usually can be scheduled as soon as all parties have agreed on a mediator, and reasonable discovery completed mutually acceptable date can be set.

 In contrast to litigation, mediation is private.
-When a legal issue is litigated in a courtroom, the discussions held during the trial, the information exchanged, and the resolutions are all a matter of public record.
-When an issue is settled through mediation, people not directly involved in the dispute are typically excluded from the process.
-Parties who mediate with Mr. Cohen are required to execute a Confidentiality Agreement in which they agree that the discussions during mediation cannot be used at a later date as evidence, nor may the Mediator be required to testify as to what took place during mediation proceedings.
+When a controversy is litigated, the discussion held during the trial, the information exchanged, and the proposed resolutions are all a matter of public record.
+When an issue is settled through mediation, third parties are parties are not directly involved in the dispute are typically excluded from the process.
+Parties who mediate with Mr. Cohen are required to execute a Confidentiality Agreement in which they agree that the discussions during mediation cannot be used at a later date as a evidence, nor may Mediator be required to testify as to what took place during mediation proceedings.
 How the mediated issues are resolved and what was required to reach the resolution remain confidential.
-The parties may agree to non -disclosure of the settlement agreement, except in case of non-compliance by one of the parties, requiring enforcement of the Agreed Settlement.
+The parties may agree to non-disclosure of the settlement agreement, except in case of non-compliance by one of the parties, requiring enforcement of the Agreed Settlement.